What To Do In Viñales, Cuba – the essentials

 There are a lot of scams when it comes to buying cigars in Cuba.
 Make sure you read this before you go.

-As of now, Feb 2021, Americans cannot take Cuban cigars or rum back into the USA.
+As of now, June 2024, you cannot legally take cigars or rum into the USA.
 You can thank Trump for that.
 We’re hoping Biden will soon change that law because otherwise it will be a huge blow to the livelihoods of the farmers.
+(Do people take cigars & rum into the US daily?
+Yes… but that’s your decision!
+My tip: pack them in your checked in suitcase and they’ll never know…).

 Please support them in other ways: